 Feel free to look at some of our past webinars, or take a gander at some of our upcoming sessions.
 These webinars are popular and seats are limited, so be sure to register early.
 Or, just contact us and we’ll be happy to answer your mobile app development questions.

 The Kumulos platform started life as a hosting and API management system to help build and manage the server side of the mobile app.
-It’s now evolved into the most comprehensive mobile app management platform for mobile app agencies with Push Notifications, App Store Optimization, App Analytics, Document sharing & collaboration, content editing all in one place.
+It’s now evolved into the most comprehensive mobile app management platform for mobile app agencies with Push Notifications, App Store Optimization, App Analytics, Crash Reporting & API Endpoint Monitoring, Document sharing & Collaboration and Content Editing all in one place.

 But that’s not all.
 It comes with a number of unique, turn-key features, custom built to help busy mobile app agencies offer services to their client.
 Services that help keep the dialogue flowing, so they stay close and win regular follow up client work.
 And the best bit, services that the agency charges monthly for, so they get more app projects on monthly retainer, once the app goes live.
-Sign up for a 30-day free trial today!
+Ask for a demo, or sign up for a 30-day free trial today!